 Step 5: Apply Elimination Techniques

 If there are still empty cells after using the crosshatching technique, it's time to apply additional elimination techniques.
-These techniques include the box-line technique, subset technique, and X-wing technique, which are more advanced than the previous steps but can help you make logical deductions and fill in the grid.
+These include the box‑line technique, subset technique, and X‑wing technique, which are more advanced but can help you make logical deductions and fill in the grid.

-The box-line technique involves analyzing the intersection of a row or column with a specific subgrid.
-If a number is only missing from one row or column within a subgrid, you can confidently place that number in the empty cell of the intersecting row or column.
+• Box‑line technique -- Analyze the intersection of a row or column with a specific subgrid.
+If a number is only missing from one row or column within a subgrid, you can place that number in the intersecting cell.

-The X-wing technique is a powerful strategy that involves identifying two rows or columns that each contain only two possible locations for a particular number.
-If these two rows or columns share the same candidates in those two locations, you can eliminate that number from the rest of the row or column.
+• X‑wing technique -- Look for two rows (or columns) that each contain only two possible locations for a particular number.
+If those locations line up, you can eliminate the number from the rest of the row or column.

 Step 6: Practice and Patience